jeremyclewell/Hootenanny/replit.md

 - June 27, 2025.
 Migrated from in-memory storage to PostgreSQL database with Drizzle ORM
 - June 27, 2025.
 Renamed application from "Potluck Planner" to "Shindig"
 - June 28, 2025.
 Renamed application from "Shindig" to "Hootenanny"
+- June 28, 2025.
+Added combined edit/delete functionality with dropdown menu for unclaimed items
+- June 28, 2025.
+Implemented unclaim functionality allowing users to remove their claims from items
 ```

 ## User Preferences